Ivy League Schools in Pennsylvania: 11 Top Schools

 Undergraduate Enrollment: 2,700

 Lafayette College might be a small liberal arts school, but it has big-time sports.
-The Lafayette Leopards compete in 22 NCAA Division I sports, the most notable of which is football thanks to its historic rivalry with Lehigh University.
-Rivalry week, the week of the game between the two rival schools, is one of the biggest events of the year and includes a pep rally, concerts, and a class spirit competition.
+The Lafayette Leopards compete in 23 NCAA Division I sports, the most notable of which is football, thanks to its historic rivalry with Lehigh University.
+Rivalry Week, the week of the game between the two rival schools, is one of the biggest events of the year and includes a pep rally, concerts, and a class spirit competition.

-In the classroom, the college offers 34 bachelor of arts degrees and 15 bachelor of science degrees, including in engineering.
-Students from 44 states and more than 60 countries call the college home and benefit from small, personal classes.
-The school is proud of its low 10:1 student-to-faculty ratio.
+In the classroom, the college offers bachelor of arts degrees in 34 fields and bachelor of science degrees in 15 fields, including five in engineering.
+Students from 44 U.S. states and territories and more than 60 countries call the college home and benefit from small, personal classes.
+The school is proud of its low 10:1 student-faculty ratio.

 6. Bryn Mawr College